 People may need a blood transfusion if they lose a lot of blood; their blood is low in certain components such as red cells, platelets or plasma; because they have a medical condition such as cancer, anaemia or a bleeding disorder; or because they are having surgery.

 If you need a transfusion, you will receive blood that has been collected by the Australian Red Cross Lifeblood from voluntary donors.
 All blood is rigorously checked for infections such as HIV and hepatitis.
 You will also have careful identification checks before the transfusion to make sure you receive the right blood type.

 Receiving the wrong blood type in a transfusion is extremely rare.
 If you did get the wrong blood type, you could have a serious reaction.
 This could be life threatening so you would need treatment quickly.

 Why donating blood is important

 Donated blood can be turned into different medical treatments, depending on which blood type you have.
 For example, whole blood from type A, type O positive and type O negative is always needed.
 People with type AB or type B can donate plasma, which is vital for patients with injury, severe burns or blood diseases.

 Donating blood can save someone else’s life.
-To find out if you’re eligible, and to learn more, visit the Australian Red Cross Blood Service website or call 13 14 95.
+To find out if you’re eligible, and to learn more, visit the Australian Red Cross Lifeblood website or call 13 14 95.

 Learn more here about the development and quality assurance of healthdirect content.